AI-Powered FINRA 2111 Suitability Assessment: From Natural Language to Audit-Ready Documentation

 IMPORTANT:

 VelocityIQ provides analysis tools and evaluation frameworks to support advisor decision-making.
-The system does NOT make suitability determinations or investment recommendations.
+The system analyses strategies and generates documentation, but does NOT make suitability determinations.
 Advisors must review system analysis, apply professional judgment, and make their own suitability determinations.
 Advisors are solely responsible for all determinations and recommendations to clients.

 The Rule: